InspMaurice/co2-of-front/README.md

 <p>CO₂ : {{ co2Component.emissions.co2weight }} g</p>
 ```

-If manual getting the metrics is required, you can use
+If manually getting the metrics is required, you can use
 ```javascript
 getCurrectCo2()
 ```